 Classical/Non-classical: it allows you to focus your research only on Latin words that can be clearly considered as “non-classical” (i.e. forms that do not belong to the tradition of Classical Latin), or on the classical ones.
 For instance, if you select “non-classical”, the query system will return forms such as dede and Cornelio, whereas if you select “classical” it will return forms such as dedit and Cornelius.
 Forms that cannot be classified according to this parameter (i.e. non-Latin words, initials, forms that are completely integrated by editors or that cannot be interpreted) can be searched by selecting “-”.

 Text type/epistolary typology: it allows you to search for all the forms occurring in epigraphic texts or letters of a specific text type.
-For the section Rome and Italy, text types are the following: tituli honorari (honorary inscriptions dedicated by public figures and monumental inscriptions), tituli sepulcrales (commemorative inscriptions and epitaphs), instrumenta domestica (inscriptions on everyday objects), tituli sacri publici (votive inscriptions dedicated by public figures) and tituli sacri privati (votive inscriptions dedicated by private customers).
+For the sections Rome and Italy and Sardinia, text types are the following: tituli honorari (honorary inscriptions dedicated by public figures and monumental inscriptions), tituli sepulcrales (commemorative inscriptions and epitaphs), instrumenta domestica (inscriptions on everyday objects), tituli sacri publici (votive inscriptions dedicated by public figures) and tituli sacri privati (votive inscriptions dedicated by private customers).
 For the section Roman Britain, text types are the following: military reports (communication between officers regarding the activity of the garrison), commeatus (application of leave to the prefect of the cohort), numera (accounts of various types), memorandum (short communication left by one garrison to the other), commendatio (letters of reccomendations), literaria (writing exercises), miscellany (whose attribution is uncertain, but the text is readable), and descripta (whose text is too faded for reading a whole word without doubts about its reconstructions).
 For the section Egypt and Eastern Mediterranean, epistolary genre has been annotated adopting the distinction between formal (i.e. public) and informal letters (i.e. private letters of information).

 Dating from / dating to: these search functions allow you to consider only texts of a specific chronological period.
 For the years befor Christ, the number of the year has to come after a dash (e.g. "-150" for 150 BC, "150" for 150 AD).